custom-components/pyscript/docs/reference.rst

 Workflow
 ^^^^^^^^

-Without Jupyter, the pyscript workflow involves editing scripts in the ``<config>/pyscript`` folder, and calling the ``pyscript.reload`` service to reload the code.
+Without Jupyter, the pyscript workflow involves editing scripts in the ``<config>/pyscript`` folder.
+Each time a file is changed, it is automatically reloaded.
 You will need to look at the log file for error messages (eg, syntax errors), or log output from your code.

-The ``pyscript.reload`` service by default only reloads files that have been modified.
-That makes it convenient to test a new script without affecting others.
-If a module or app file (or an app's configuration) has changed, all files in that module or app get reloaded too, and also any other files that import that module.
-If you want to reload all the files, add the ``global_ctx=*`` parameter when you call ``pyscript.reload``.
+If a module or app file (or any ``yaml`` files in the ``pyscript`` directory) has changed, all files in that module or app get reloaded too, and also any other files that import that module.
+If you want to reload all the files, call the ``pyscript.reload`` service with the optional parameter ``global_ctx`` set to ``*``.

-A much better alternative to repeatedly modifying a script file and reloading it is to use Jupyter notebook to interactively develop and test functions, triggers and services.
+An excellent alternative to repeatedly modifying a script file is to use Jupyter notebook to interactively develop and test functions, triggers and services.

 Jupyter auto-completion (with ``<TAB>``) is supported in Jupyter notebook, console and lab.
 It should work after you have typed at least the first character.
 After you hit ``<TAB>`` you should see a list